Vazhunnor: Cast

-Box Office
+Box office

-The film was a huge box office Success and has since earned a cult status within the industry, it further turned out to be one of the highest grossing films of the year.
+The film was a huge box office success and has since earned a cult status within the industry; it further turned out to be one of the highest-grossing films of the year.

-Suresh Gopi's Portrayal of the Character "Kuttapayi" was widely acknowledged and many including pundits, filmmakers and directors have credited it to be one of the best in his career.
+Suresh Gopi's portrayal of the character "Kuttapayi" was widely acknowledged, and many, including pundits, filmmakers, and directors, have credited it as one of the best in his career.

 Soundtrack

 S. P. Venkatesh composed the film score.
 The songs were composed by Ouseppachan, for which the lyrics were written by Gireesh Puthenchery.